hiveot/hub/bindings/zwavejs/README.md

 Each binding instance on the network must have a unique serviceID.
 This allows for multiple zwave controllers in different areas.
 To run multiple instances with different service IDs rename the executable.
 For example to zwavejs-1, zwavejs-2, etc. The launcher generates keys and tokens for each separately.
 Each instance will publish the discovered Things and events under their own serviceID.

+## Testing

+OMG the pain!
+You'd hope that intellij allows you to just run it, but no such luck.